9 Self-Care Ideas (& Why You Need It)

 While this is more difficult a task for some of us, if you are able to find time to dedicate to movement/exercise, the payoff can be abundant.
 Here are some benefits to boast.

 2 hours per week breaks down to approximately 30 minutes of exercise 4 days per week.
 If you can't quite hit this amount of time per week, just do whatever you can, even if only 15-20 minutes 3-4 days per week.
-If you are new to the idea of movement and exercise, check out my article for some guidance!
+If you are new to the idea of movement and exercise, check out my post here for some guidance and amazing home workouts!

 9. Invest in a coaching program, personal training program, or sign up for a class of your choice